Houston Car Accident Lawyer

 - Don’t Believe Anything the Insurance Adjuster Says.
 When an adjuster tells you “we take full responsibility,” it does not mean they will pay all of your medical bills and compensate you fairly for other losses from your car accident.
 Liability is rarely the big fight.
 Insurance adjusters know that just because their client is liable for causing the accident, doesn’t mean they must pay for all of the medical care you receive.
 If you fail to seek prompt reasonable and necessary medical care, defendants can use your inaction against you to convince a jury to not award you all of your bills.
 You need to seek prompt, appropriate care if you have been injured.

 - Property Damage & Injury Claims Are Completely Separate.
 Payment of your vehicle property damage is not an admission of liability for your personal injuries suffered in an accident.
-Don’t be fooled into thinking they are going to treat you fair on your personal injury claim just because they paid for the property damage promptly.
+Don’t be fooled into thinking they are going to treat you fair on your personal injury claim just because they paid for the damage to your car promptly.
 Payment of the property damage before they deny your injury claim is a common tactic to try to prevent the jury from ever seeing photos of the property damage.
 When your case goes to trial, you are typically not even allowed to tell the jury that the insurance company paid for the damage to the vehicle that their insured caused.

 - Never Consent to a Recorded Statement.
 Recorded statements can be used against you.
 Your own company’s insurance adjuster or theirs may use recorded statements to deny your claim.
 Do not ever give a recorded statement to anyone without having an attorney who represents you present.